DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 - `filter`, which allows to filter a collection by a predicate.
 In our case we are filtering by an object (`statusFilter`) which will specify the property and its value we are filtering by.

-For the checkbox we are using the `ng-model` directive to bind the value of the checkbox to a variable whithin the application scope.
+For the checkbox we are using the `ng-model` directive to bind the value of the checkbox to a variable within the application scope.
 Since we are using the `ng-repeat` directive, each instance of the repetition is given its own scope (which consist of the current item), so we are bounding the value of the checkbox to the property "done" of the current todo item.
 We are also binding the execution of the function `toggleDone()` (which receives the current item as the first argument) on `change`